alexcalaca/rulers/README.md

+# The Rulers Framework Project
+It is a complete `Ruby MVC framework` from an empty directory.
+This framework is structured like Rails, using the same architecture and the same metaprogramming tricks.
+By building it, You'll learn the magic behind Rails.

+Besides, it allow us to get the gut-level understanding that only a framework builder has.

 # Rulers

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/rulers`.
 To experiment with that code, run `bin/console` for an interactive prompt.